AO-Grasp: Articulated Object Grasp Generation: Experimental results

 \subsection{Real-world evaluation}

 To showcase \ourName{}'s zero-shot sim-to-real transfer, we conduct a quantitative evaluation of AO-Grasp and CGN on 120 scenes of real-world objects with varied local geometries and articulation axes, in different joints states, and captured from different viewpoints.
 To comprehensively test different local geometries and articulation axes, we design and fabricate a custom reconfigurable cabinet.
 It features a magnetic handle mounting system that allows for easily exchanging custom door handles and can be flipped on any side to achieve different articulation axes.
-The top row of Fig. \ref{fig:teaser}c shows variations of the reconfigurable cabinet with climbing hold and 3D-printed cylindrical handles, as well as in both hinge-right and hinge-up configurations.
-Please see the supplementary video for even more variations.
+The top row of Fig. \ref{fig:teaser}c shows variations of the reconfigurable cabinet with climbing holds and 3D-printed cylindrical handles, as well as in both hinge-right and hinge-up configurations.

 We evaluate both methods on 16 variations of our reconfigurable cabinet (4 handles, with 4 locations of the articulation axes per handle (hinge top, bottom, left, right)), as well as 2 microwaves, a prismatic-jointed drawer, toaster oven, and cardboard box.
 We test each object in both closed and open states, and viewed from multiple viewpoints.
-Note that for all of these objects, the models still only receive partial point clouds as input; no additional information such as the type of articulation mechanism is provided.
+Note that for all of these objects, the models only receive partial point clouds of the object, which we obtain using \cite{kirillov2023segment}, as input; no additional information such as the type of articulation mechanism is provided.
 We use a Franka Emika robot arm and a ZED2 camera to capture depth data.
-We evaluate the top-1 grasp proposed by each model by moving the end-effector to that pose, closing the gripper, and executing an action for 3 seconds.
-We use the same success criteria as used in our data generation and simulation evaluation, where a grasp is labeled a success if the target joint of the object is actuated and the end-effector maintains contact with the object for the entire interaction.
-The results, presented in Table \ref{tab:real-exp}, show that AO-Grasp achieves an overall success rate of 67.5\% while CGN achieves a success rate of 33.3\%.
-Success rates in the real-world are actually higher than in simulation because moving the end-effector to grasp poses with a compliant controller, as we do in the real-world, is more forgiving than our grasp execution procedure in simulation, where we initialize the end-effector directly at grasp poses and immediately label any that collide with the object as failures.
-Please see the supplementary video for the Franka arm executing grasps predicted by \ourName{}.
+We evaluate the top-1 grasp proposed by each model by moving the end-effector to that pose, closing the gripper, and executing an action to actuate grasped part for 3 seconds.